A Twisted Path to Overcoming Depression

 I’d like to say it was one company; one job that saw this decline in the image I showed the world, but in truth, it was a long, slow slide into the final pit that led to my choosing to leave the corporate world entirely.
 In hindsight, it wasn’t a bad thing.
 The choice was a long time coming, but needed the right set of circumstances to manifest.
 I had to be confident I no longer needed the approval of anyone but myself to see how many people truly loved me the way I was; co-workers and employers excluded.

 In the last decade or so, I’ve learned to love myself completely and unconditionally.
 In so doing, I’ve finally attracted people who have no hidden agendas.
 I’m not another well to drain before moving on to the next.
 I’m not a canvas they can fling paint on until they get tired of the mess they’ve made, again moving on.
 I’m just me in all my imperfect glory, willing to show off my imperfections so the people around me feel comfortable being themselves as well.

 I’m part of a community of imperfect beings, who revel in the beautiful, multi-faceted mosaic we create when we come together, yet can break off, and create new and different mosaics in our kaleidoscopic adventure called life.
 Most of all, I’ve come to appreciate every step on my journey.
 I set goals, I have dreams, but the destination isn’t set in stone, and it isn’t the part I look forward to when I get up every morning, or go to sleep every night.
 The adventure, and the joy will always be in how I get there, and for me, that has never been a straight or easy path.
 What would be the fun in that?

 My gratitudes today are:

-- I am grateful for abundance; love, opportunities, joy, friendship, harmony, peace, health, positivity, inspiration, motivation, philanthropy, and prosperity.
+- I’m grateful for abundance; love, joy, community, friendship, honesty, vulnerability, self-acceptance, peace, harmony, balance, health, philanthropy, and prosperity.

 Love and Light